Larry Murphy (criminal): Release from prison

-Alleged "sightings" and hysteria
+Alleged sightings

-In the period after Murphy's release, there developed what sometimes approached mass hysteria surrounding the whereabouts of Murphy.
+In the period after Murphy's release, there developed speculation surrounding the whereabouts of Murphy.
 This was usually, in part, driven by rumours initiated via social networking sites that Larry Murphy was living in or visiting a particular town or locality.
-There exist a number of dedicated social networking web pages that regularly post information on alleged "sightings".
+There exist a number of dedicated social networking web pages that regularly post information on alleged sightings.
 Such sites have come under criticism as many of the claims therein are frequently of an inflammatory and alarmist nature, posted specifically to create and fuel mass hysteria and fear among the communities where Murphy has been alleged to reside.
-The "sightings" alleged often occur in rural villages and towns and have sometimes resulted in mild panic, in one case resulting in an arson attack on the premises where Murphy was alleged to have been staying.
+The alleged sightings often occur in rural villages and towns and have sometimes resulted in mild panic, in one case resulting in an arson attack on the premises where Murphy was alleged to have been staying.
 In other cases, the alleged sightings have been a result of individuals who bear a resemblance to Larry Murphy being mistakenly identified as him.
-Such an incident happened where he was alleged to have been resident at a popular country lodge hotel in the Glen of Aherlow, Co.
-Tipperary.
-Such alleged "sightings" frequently appear in the media and when they do so appear, the Gardaí often release statements to the contrary and reassure the public that the authorities are fully aware of the man's true whereabouts.
+Such an incident happened where he was alleged to have been resident at a popular country lodge hotel in the Glen of Aherlow, County Tipperary.
+Such alleged sightings frequently appear in the media and when they do so appear, the Gardaí often release statements to the contrary and reassure the public that the authorities are fully aware of the man's true whereabouts.
 Despite such efforts to allay fears, such allegations continue to regularly appear.